-Description

-The assignment and the arguments you develop should help you reflect on your learning and link accounting theory to a contemporary accounting issue.
+Description The assignment and the arguments you develop should help you reflect on your learning and link accounting theory to a contemporary accounting issue.
 The word length includes headings but does not include the reference list at the end or appendices.
 Please be aware that any work after the maximum word limit may not be included within the allocation of marks.
+The assignment document will be made included within the allocation of marks.
 The assignment document will be made available on CANVAS.
-Groups comprise three (3) or four (4) students enrolled in the
+Groups comprise three (3) or four (4) students enrolled in the course.

-Weighting course.
+Weighting

-Length 2500 words (+/- 10%)
+Length Due Date 20% 2500 words (+/- 10%)

-Due Date Sunday of week 10 by 11:59 pm
+Sunday of week 10 by 11:59 pm SGT

+Submission Method

-Submission Method Online via Turnitin.
+Online via Turnitin.
 One group member submits on behalf of the group.
 University cover pageto be completed with all student details and attached as the first page of the assignment.